 Dr Tang currently teaches China: Society and Development, a Year Two module on the BA China Studies programme, which examines the social changes that have taken place in post-1978 Chinese society.

 “I hope my research can provide students with a better understanding of the diversity of local governance mechanisms in China, as well as the profound impacts of urbanisation of rural China on both rural and urban life in contemporary China,” she said.

-The China Quarterly is the leading source for serious scholarship on contemporary China and Taiwan.
+The China Quarterly is the leading source for serious scholarship on contemporary China and China's Taiwan region.
 Rigorously peer-reviewed and edited to the highest standards, the journal publishes timely, in-depth, accurate and comprehensive research.
 International in scholarship, The China Quarterly provides readers with an indispensable aid to understanding modern China, through articles and research reports, book reviews and the Quarterly Chronicle, a guide to recent events on China.